 - 1. Go to Configuration \rightarrow Network \rightarrow HiLookVision. - 2.
 Select Access Type as HiLookVision. - 3.
 Turn on Enable.
-The service terms will pop up. - 1) Scan the QR code to read the service terms and privacy statement. - 2) Check I have read and agree to Service Terms and Privacy Statement if you agree with the service terms and privacy statement.

-3) Click OK.
+The service terms will pop up. - 1) Scan the QR code to read the service terms and privacy statement. - 2) Check I have read and agree to Service Terms and Privacy Statement if you agree with the service terms and privacy statement. - 3) Click OK. - 4.
+Click do to set verification code.

-- 4. Click 🖉 to set verification code. - 5.
-Optional: Enable Platform Time Sync, the device will sync time with the platform server instead of NTP server.

-- 6. Optional: Enable Stream Encryption.
+- 5. Optional: Enable Platform Time Sync, the device will sync time with the platform server instead of NTP server. - 6.
+Optional: Enable Stream Encryption.
 It requires to enter verification code in remote access and live view after this function is enabled. - 7.
-Optional: Enable Sub-Stream Self-Adaptive Bitrate.
-When the network environment is poor, the device would automatically adjust video bitrate to ensure playing fluency. - 8.
-Optional: Edit Server IP. - 9.
+Optional: Edit Server IP. - 8.
 Bind your device with a HiLookVision account. - 1) Use a smart phone to scan the QR code, and download HiLookVision app.
 You can also download it from https://appstore.hikvision.com, or the QR code below.
 Refer to HiLookVision Mobile Client User Manual for details.